mfogliatto/design-workbench/README.md

 Open `.github/prompts/GenerateProposals.prompt.md` in Copilot Chat and follow the instructions.
 The AI will ask for your source files and create multiple architecture proposals.

+### 3. Critique Your Options

+Open `.github/prompts/CritiqueProposals.prompt.md` to get expert-level analysis of risks, failure modes, and bottlenecks for your high-level proposals.
+Use this feedback to select the most promising approach.

-### 3. Refine Your Chosen Approach
+### 4. Refine Your Chosen Approach

-Select a promising proposal and open `.github/prompts/RefineProposal.prompt.md`.
+Select the best proposal based on critique feedback and open `.github/prompts/RefineProposal.prompt.md`.
 The AI will expand it into a detailed architecture spec with component designs, API definitions, and implementation plans.

-### 4. Critique Before Building

-Open `.github/prompts/CritiqueProposals.prompt.md` to get expert-level analysis of risks, failure modes, and bottlenecks.
-Use this feedback to iterate on your design.

 ### 5. Keep Things Updated